top of page

 Mist Dancing | Biking Bubble Pond

-Entrance Pass & Reservations: Acadia National Park requires an entrance pass (and vehicle registration for the Cadillac Summit Road in-season).
-Go to nps.gov for park general information, maps, and alerts, and recreation.gov to purchase entrance passes or make a vehicle registration.
+Acadia National Park requires an entrance pass (and vehicle registration for the Cadillac Summit Road in-season).
+Go to recreation.gov to purchase entrance passes or make a vehicle registration.

-Transportation: Most people use a personal vehicle to navigate Acadia.
+Most people use a personal vehicle to navigate Acadia.
 Parking lots fill up fast!
-The park offers a fare-free Island Explorer bus service running between lodgings and popular park sights.
-Go to exploreacadia.com for routes, timetables, and restrictions.
+In the busy season, the park offers a fare-free Island Explorer bus service running between lodgings and popular park sights.

-Bike Rental/Repair: There are several shops in Bar Harbor (and across the island) that will rent bikes for the day or week, or repair bikes.
+There are several shops in Bar Harbor (and across the island) that will rent bikes for the day or week, or repair bikes.
 There are also tour companies that offer pedal and electric bike tours.
+Try these rental companies & tours:

 Acadia Hiking Trail